 Having a leaking roof is a headache for anyone, especially a commercial business owner.
 If the problem is not addressed quickly, it can lead to a number of issues.
 One being more money out of your pocket!
 In order to save you time and money, we’ve put together a list of the most common reasons why your commercial roof is leaking and what to do about it.

 Signs of a leaking commercial roof

-Before we get into the reasons why your commercial roof is leaking, you need to know the signs of a leaking roof.
+Before we get into the reasons why your commercial roof is leaking, you need to know the signs of roof leak.
 The most common signs include

 - Stained walls or ceilings – Discoloured areas on your ceiling or roof.
 Often a light brown colour.

 - Water dripping – Dripping of water internally from your roof or ceiling.

 - Strong odour or signs of mould – Mould on your ceilings or walls.
 Mould will thrive in moist environments.

 Commercial roof’s need to be properly maintained in order to extend their lifespan.
 A poorly maintained roof will inevitably lead to leaks.
 There are some things that are out of your control.
 Winter can bring uncontrollable weather conditions, heavy rain, thick snow and harsh winds.
 All of which can have an impact on your roof.
 Running the risk of roof leaks.

 It’s incredibly important to have a roof maintenance plan in place.
 Unsure on where to start?
 Speak to the company that installed your roof.
 Any professional commercial flat roofing contractor should give you tips and advice on how to maintain your commercial roofing.